Canada’s economy is evolving as pandemic priorities change: After a tough two years, employment is on the rise and full recovery is on the horizon.

 You could be the next big thing

 Ready to ditch the daily grind for a small business opportunity?
 Canada offers variety, depth and potential for growth.
-If one of the twelve options on our list of business ideas in Canada fits, start planning now.
+If one of the 11 options on our list of business ideas in Canada fits, start planning now.
 Then read How to start a business in Canada for the steps required of all Canadian startups.

-FAQs and figures: your biggest business questions answered
+Your biggest business questions answered

 How do I turn ideas into opportunities?